bikram20/Kubernetes-for-Machine-Learning/README.md

 Welcome to "Machine Learning for Kubernetes Engineers," a practical and comprehensive guide designed for Kubernetes engineers who are eager to dive into the world of machine learning, especially with a focus on GPU utilization.

+In the tutorials, we'll be using MicroK8s on Ubuntu 22.04, primarily hosted on Paperspace (DigitalOcean), to provide you with a hands-on, real-world experience of managing machine learning workflows in Kubernetes environments.

 ## Table of Contents
 - [1.
 Basics of GPU](#1-basics-of-gpu)
 - [2.
 GPU Performance](#2-gpu-performance)